 Physical abuse may be suspected when an infant who is not yet cruising (walking by holding on to furniture) has bruises or serious injuries or seemingly minor injuries to the face and/or neck.
 Infants who are uncharacteristically sleepy or lethargic are evaluated for brain injury.
 Abuse may be suspected when a toddler or older child has bruises in unusual locations, such as on the back of the legs and buttocks.
 When children are learning to walk, bruises often result, but such bruises typically occur on prominent bony areas on the front of the body, such as the knees, shins, chin, and forehead.

-If doctors suspect physical abuse, they usually take photographs of the injuries.
+If doctors suspect physical abuse, they usually take photographs of the external injuries (such as bruises).
 Doctors may do imaging of the brain (a computed tomography [CT] scan or magnetic resonance imaging [MRI]).
 Sometimes x-rays are taken to look for signs of previous injuries.
 Often, if a child is younger than 3 years, x-rays of all bones are taken to check for fractures.

 Often, sexual abuse is diagnosed on the basis of the child's or a witness's account of the incident.
 However, because many children are reluctant to talk about sexual abuse, it may be suspected only because the child's behavior becomes abnormal.
 Doctors should suspect sexual abuse if a young child has a sexually transmitted disease.

-If a child has been sexually abused within 96 hours of arrival at a medical facility, doctors examine the child to collect legal evidence of possible sexual contact, such as swabs of body fluids and skin surfaces.
+If doctors suspect a child has been sexually abused, they examine the child.
+If the suspected abuse occurred within 96 hours of arrival at a medical facility, they typically also collect legal evidence of possible sexual contact, such as swabs of body fluids and skin surfaces.
 This collection of evidence often uses what is known as a rape kit.
 Photographs of any visible injuries are taken.
 In some communities, health care practitioners who are specially trained to evaluate sexual abuse of children do this examination.
 Doctors typically also do tests for sexually transmitted diseases and, when appropriate, for pregnancy.

 The best way to prevent child abuse and neglect is to stop it before it starts.
 Programs that provide support for parents and teach positive parenting skills are very important and necessary.
 Parents can learn how to communicate positively, discipline appropriately, and respond to their children’s physical and emotional needs.
 Programs to prevent child abuse and neglect also help improve parent-child relationships and provide parents with social support.